AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-gs.md

 >[!CAUTION]
 >
+>* IP warmup plan is only available in production environments.
+>
 >* This capability is not available for organizations that have purchased the Adobe Healthcare Shield or the Privacy and Security Shield add-on offerings.
 >
 >* This capability only applies to the email channel.